Implications of gauge freedom for nonrelativistic quantum electrodynamics: Subsystem gauge relativity

-We can now ask; is the physical state ${\cal S}_+$, which is represented by the vector $(\ket{+_{\rm A},+_{\rm B}}+\ket{-_{\rm A},-_{\rm B}})/\sqrt{2}=:\ket{+'_{\rm A},+'_{\rm B}}$ in Eq.~(\ref{vec}), an entangled state?
-The answer is yes it is entangled with respect to the observables ${\mathsf O}_{\rm A}$ and ${\mathsf O}_{\rm B}$, and no it is not entangled with respect to the observables ${\mathcal O}_{\rm A}$ and ${\mathcal O}_{\rm B}$.
-Importantly, this is a physical statement regarding {\em states} and {\em observables}, which does not rely upon reference to {\em vectors} and {\em operators}.
-The state ${\cal S}_+$ is simultaneously entangled and not entangled because subsystems are relative.
-The term ``entanglement" is referring to different physical observable properties within the two different answers to the question.
-Of course, both answers are correct and certainly not incompatible.
+Importantly, both answers to the question are physically meaningful and they are certainly compatible statements regarding {\em states} and {\em observables}.
+The same physical state ${\cal S}_+$ is simultaneously entangled and not entangled because the term ``entanglement" is referring to different physical observable properties within the two different answers to the question.
 We can further ask; is the entanglement in the state ${\cal S}_+$ physically relevant?
 The answer is yes if we are able to access observables ${\mathsf O}_{\rm A}$ and ${\mathsf O}_{\rm B}$, and the answer is no if we are only able to access the observables ${\mathcal O}_{\rm A}$ and ${\mathcal O}_{\rm B}$.
-This again, is a statement about physical states and observables without reference to vectors and operators.
-It also concerns what is actually measurable.
+This again, is a statement about physical {\em states} and {\em observables}, but it also concerns which observables are actually measurable in a given experiment.

-We initially assumed that ${\mathcal O}_{\rm A}$ and ${\mathcal O}_{\rm B}$ were represented by $\sigma_{\rm A}\otimes I_{\rm B}$ and $I_{\rm A}\otimes \sigma_{\rm B}$, which after transformation by $U$, were used to represent ${\mathsf O}_{\rm A}$ and ${\mathsf O}_{\rm B}$.
-Thus, we have represented two distinct {\em operational subsystems} using the same {\em mathematical subsystems}.
-Operational subsystems are defined by their {\em observables} independent of how the latter are represented using operators, whereas mathematical subsystems are determined by the form that {\em operators} take with respect to a Hilbert space tensor-product structure, which is not left invariant by a transformation $U\neq U_{\rm A}\otimes U_{\rm B}$.
-The same mathematical subsystems can represent two distinct operational subsystems.